Lifelong Machine Learning with Deep Streaming Linear Discriminant Analysis: Introduction

-\paragraph{This paper makes the following contributions:} \begin{enumerate}[noitemsep, nolistsep] \item We describe deep SLDA and assess it on large-scale image classification problems. \item Using both incremental ImageNet-1K and CORe50, we demonstrate that deep SLDA can exceed some recent methods for doing incremental batch learning, which is an easier problem. \item We find that SLDA outperforms some methods that update their hidden layers, bringing the value of representation learning for incremental learning into question.
-This leads us to quantify the value of representation learning in CNNs. \end{enumerate}
+\textbf{This paper makes the following contributions:} \begin{enumerate}[noitemsep, nolistsep] \item We describe the deep SLDA algorithm.
+We are the first to use SLDA for the classification of features from a deep CNN on large-scale image classification datasets. \item We demonstrate that deep SLDA can surpass state-of-the-art streaming learning algorithms. \item Using both incremental ImageNet ILSVRC-2012 and CORe50, we demonstrate that deep SLDA can exceed recent methods for doing incremental batch learning, which is an easier problem, even though these methods update their hidden layers.
+Compared to these methods deep SLDA is over 100 times faster to train and uses 1,000 times less memory. \end{enumerate}